Frosty's HVAC

 Carbon monoxide risk — NEVER repaired.
 Full furnace replacement required for safety.
 We confirm with combustion analyzer and bore-scope inspection.

-Heating repair in Dalworthington Gardens is mostly gas-furnace work — Atmos serves almost every DWG address, and Gardens South, Lake DWG, and Bowen Road homes typically run high-end 80% or 96% AFUE furnaces in attics or interior closets.
-Older 1950s-70s DWG homes sometimes still have original 60-70% efficiency gravity-vent furnaces that predate modern safety standards, and that's where the toughest repair-vs-replace conversations happen.
-We also see modern heat pumps and dual-fuel systems on newer Gardens South builds where homeowners prioritized variable-speed efficiency over gas economics.
+Heating repair in Dalworthington Gardens is predominantly gas-furnace work on higher-tonnage equipment than surrounding Tarrant.
+Atmos serves virtually every DWG address, and the 1-to-2-acre garden estates in Gardens South, Lake DWG, and Bowen Road routinely run 100,000-140,000 BTU input furnaces — sometimes paired (two furnaces in dual-system homes, three in triple-zone setups).
+Most DWG furnaces are 80% or 96% AFUE Trane, Carrier, and Lennox Elite equipment.
+Older 1950s-70s homes occasionally still carry original 60-70% gravity-vent furnaces predating modern safety standards, and that's where the toughest repair-vs-replace conversations happen.
+Newer Gardens South builds run modern heat pumps or dual-fuel systems where homeowners prioritized variable-speed efficiency over straight gas economics.

-Neighborhoods we serve in Dalworthington Gardens: Gardens South, Lake DWG, Pioneer Parkway, Gibbins Road, Bowen Road, inside south Arlington
+Neighborhoods we serve in Dalworthington Gardens: Gardens South, Lake DWG lakefront, Pioneer Parkway, Gibbins Road, Bowen Road, Arkansas Lane corridor, Village Creek watershed, inside south Arlington

 TACLA126718E